Bravinsimiyu/yeah/new.md

 ### Introduction

-API links allow you to acquire content from other websites and display it wherever you like.
+this is a new API links allow you to acquire content from other websites and display it wherever you like.
 In this tutorial, you will learn how to create a javaScript joke generator using API links which is an excellent project for novice developers who may want to rapidly make plenty of humorous jokes.

 #### Prerequesites